Some "tactics" to prepare you for the street and court...

 "Bill [Lewis] was a great speaker, highly knowledgeable on K9 programs and how to avoid a disastrous outcome after a deployment."

 "I had lots of compliments about your class.
 I remember when I first started as an officer, my department sent me to the Street Survival Seminar.
-I told one of our guys at your class that I classified [CL360] as the 'K9 Officer's Street and Court Survival seminar.'"
+I told one of our guys at your [CL360] class that I classified it as the 'K9 Officer's Street and Court Survival seminar.'"

-"This was an invaluable course that contained tons of relevant, realistic information.
+"This was an invaluable course that contained tons or relevant, realistic information.
 Things taught and learned are applicable to all police organizations.
 Bill Lewis does an outstanding job relating his experience and the realities of the K9 world.
-He talks about mistakes and solutions to issues that arise."
+He talks about mistakes and solutions to issues that arise." this page

 "By the way, we are doing a K9 handler oral board today.
 I'm glad I went to your class.
 It has already been very helpful." (sent via e-mail two days after a class)